FandosA/Face_Tracking_From_Scratch_PyTorch/README.md

 ```
 The resized images will be stored in the ```data/images_resized``` folder.

 The next step is to label those images.
 For that, the tool _Labelme_ will be used.
 Follow the tutorial mentioned above, starting at 20:05, to install the tool and label the images.
-Just note that when you click the _Open Dir_ option in the tool, the input directory in our case is ```data/images_resized```, and the output directory is ```data/labels```.
+Just note that when you click the _Open Dir_ option in the tool, the input directory in our case is ```data/images_resized```, and the output directory for the labels is ```data/labels```.

+If the labeling process was successful, running ```visualize_dataset.py``` should display the dataset with the rectangles around the faces in the images.